-Which hike is better, the one that starts at the Bierstadt Lake Trailhead or Bear Lake Trailhead?
+Which hike is better, the one that starts at the Bierstadt Lake Trailhead or the Bear Lake Trailhead?
 It’s simply a matter of preferences.
 I think the first one is prettier.
 On the other hand, the trail is steeper and the hike is more strenuous.
 Here are a few other points to consider while choosing where to start your Bierstadt Lake hike.

 The Bierstadt Lake Trailhead wins over the Bear Lake Trailhead when it comes to the panoramic views along the way.
-Running up the mountainside, the first trail unveils the natural wonders of Rocky Mountain National Park from, what it feels like, a bird’s eye view.
+Running up the mountainside, the first trail unveils the natural wonders of Rocky Mountain National Park, what it feels like, from a bird’s eye view.

 The trail that starts at the Bear Lake Trailhead passes mostly through the woods, omitting most of these epic vantage points.